forderud/MsiQuery/README.md

-# MsiQuery
-C++ tool for querying MSI files and installed Windows apps
+Command-line tool for querying MSI files and installed Windows apps

 Usage: `MsiQuery.exe [*|<filename.msi>|{ProductCode}|{UpgradeCode}]` where `*` will list all installed products.